AnnieL5/AnnieL5/README.md

 - 🌱 Deeply drawn to knowledge from every field.

 ## Thanks for Visiting!
-Please email me if you want to collaborate on any projects.
+Please email me if you want to collaborate on any projects!
-Enjoy your day!
 <!--
 **AnnieL5/AnnieL5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.